Updated: August 2014

-The global war on terror has impacted the conflict as Philippine government forces have received external arms, funding and training, mostly from the United States, in order to defeat the rebel fighters.
+The global war on terror has impacted the conflict; Philippine government forces have received external arms, funding and training, mostly from the United States, to defeat rebel fighters.

 President Gloria Arroyo announced an intensified campaign against the rebels in 2007, with the goal of destroying the group by 2010.

-Benigno Aquino was elected president in May 2010, and vowed to find a political settlement with the NPA.
+Benigno Aquino was elected president in May 2010 and vowed to reach a political settlement with the NPA.
 Though peace talks were initiated several times, the CPP announced at the end of 2013 that it would not enter serious negotiations with the current regime.

 The United States is the largest supplier of arms to the Philippines.
 Other suppliers between 2008 and 2013 included Germany, Italy, South Korea, Poland and Turkey.

 In 2002, the United States offered a military training and support package to the Philippine government to help fight Muslim rebel groups, and the government pledged to use the support to also fight the communist insurgency.
-The training support was extended in 2003 and 2004 and the relationship continued.
-In 2012 the Armed Forces of the Philippines used U.S.-made smart bombs in their attacks against rebels, the first weapons of this kind to be supplied.
-In December 2013, the U.S. pledged $40-million in military aid to the Philippines to improve maritime defence capabilities and boost counterterrorism operations.
-(VOA, Dec 17)
+U.S. support was extended in 2003 and 2004.
+In 2012, the Armed Forces of the Philippines first used U.S.-made smart bombs to attack rebels.
+In December 2013, the United States pledged $40-million in military aid to the Philippines to improve maritime defence capabilities and boost counterterrorism operations.

 Philippine security forces received shipments of small arms and light weapons from Argentina and South Korea in 2010.
-[Source: Small Arms Survey] In 2012, the government purchased eight Sokol (“Falcon”) light utility helicopters from Poland for US$64.4-million, which were delivered over 2012 and 2013.
+In 2012, the government spent $64.4-million on eight Polish Sokol (“Falcon”) light utility helicopters, which were delivered in 2012 and 2013.
 They also received five Bell-205 transport helicopters from Germany and 25 Humvees from the United States in 2013.
-[Source: SIPRI] According to the SIPRI, the Philippines has plans to acquire submarines as well.
-[Source: SIPRI Fact Sheet, March 2014] Defense spending rose by 16.8 per cent in 2013.
-In December 2012, the government allocated approximately US$1.8-billion of extra funding for military equipment purchases over 2013-18, through the Capability Upgrade Programme.
-(MB 2014)
+According to SIPRI, the Philippines has plans to acquire submarines as well.
+Defence spending rose by 16.8 per cent in 2013.
+In December 2012, the government allocated approximately $1.8-billion of extra funding for military equipment purchases over 2013-18, through the Capability Upgrade Programme.

 The CPP/NPA is armed with weapons captured from security forces or illegally purchased from government officials.
-Rebels frequently attack military and security patrol bases in order to obtain arms and ammunition from these sites.
-Rebels also manufacture their own anti-tank mines and improvised explosive devices (IEDs) with readily available ammonium nitrate and potassium chlorate.
+Rebels frequently attack military and security patrol bases to obtain arms and ammunition.
+They also manufacture their own anti-tank mines and improvised explosive devices (IEDs).

-The NPA has frequently engaged in extortion of political candidates, businesses and individuals as a fundraising activity.
+The NPA has frequently engaged in extortion of political candidates, businesses and individuals.
 In 2012, the NPA extorted at least P25-million (more than US$5.6-million).
-The funds are used to buy arms and ammunition for the 4,000 member guerrilla force.
+The funds buy arms and ammunition for the 4,000-member guerrilla force.

-Proliferation of small arms and light weapons is a major issue in the Philippines.
+Proliferation of small arms and light weapons is a major concern.
 In 2012, there were 1.2 million registered firearms and 600,000 unlicensed firearms in the country.
-In June 2013 the Philippines voted to adopt the Arms Trade Treaty and signed it on September 25.
+In June 2013, the Philippines adopted the Arms Trade Treaty and signed it on September 25.

-The CPP/NPA/NDFP oppose foreign ownership of Philippine’s resources; mines, plantations, logging concessions, construction companies and other foreign owned business tend to be the targets for their attacks.
+The CPP/NPA/NDFP oppose foreign ownership of Philippine resources; mines, plantations, logging concessions, construction companies and other foreign owned business tend to be their targets.

-The government’s plans to attract $10-billion to $13-billion (U.S.) of investment by 2013 have been hampered by the ongoing conflict with the CPP, among other issues.
+The government’s plans to attract $10-billion to $13-billion (U.S.) in investment by 2013 have been hampered by the ongoing conflict with the CPP, among other issues.

 The Philippine economy grew by 6.8 per cent in 2012, and 7.2 per cent in 2013, the two strongest growth years since the 1950s.